 Wood frame structures are one of the most common systems to frame multi-family structures, but it often is unclear how to go about meeting the codes and standards for special inspections, firestopping and sound building envelopes.
 If not followed, many of the problems these structures face after construction are costly—and preventable if you know what to look for during the design and construction phases.

-Take a look behind the scenes at the issues special inspectors and building envelope experts can spot in wood frame structures on our live webinar with our Building and Structure Science experts, Jason Hanlon, PE, MSLE and Jack Rasmussen, NCARB, AIA, FMPC.
-Jason and Jack will share best practices to help prevent some of the costly mistakes they have encountered in the field with wood frame structures.
+Take a look behind the scenes at the issues special inspectors and building envelope experts can spot in wood frame structures on our recorded webinar with our Building and Structure Science experts, Jason Hanlon, PE, MSLE and Jack Rasmussen, NCARB, AIA, FMPC.
+Jason and Jack share best practices to help prevent some of the costly mistakes they have encountered in the field with wood frame structures.

 Learn more about:

 - Common challenges we see in the field with wood frame structures and why they matter

 - Improving your project specifications to expedite the special inspections process

 - Preventable construction defects like water intrusion and building envelope challenges

 - Firestopping measures to keep in mind during the design, construction, and special inspections phase of your project

 Can’t attend live?
 You should still register!
 We will be sending out slides and the recording of the webinar to all registrants.
 Anyone is welcome to attend, please share among your peers.
 Attendees will receive CEUs for their participation.